 This was and is a perfect example of ‘hygge” (pronounced: HUE-gah), a Danish word for which there is no single word in English.
 Coziness is the closest we come.
 But it’s more than just the warmth and comfort of being wrapped up in a soft blanket, drinking hot chocolate by the fire.
 There’s a sense of calm and well-being bundled into it, too.
 Hygge was a new word for me, but from what little I have read about it, I am in love.

 So, this may have been my first introduction, but I appear to be behind the times.
-Hygge is considered a lifestyle buzzword, is a popular search on Pinterest, has almost 1.7 million hashtags on Instagram and was short-listed by the Oxford dictionaries for 2016’s Word of the Year.
-And it appears that there were more than 20 books on hygge published in 2016!
-I must have been living under a rock for the past 12 months.
+Hygge is considered a lifestyle buzzword, is a popular search on Pinterest, has something like 1.7 million hashtags on Instagram and was short-listed by the Oxford dictionaries for 2016’s Word of the Year.
+And it appears that there were more than 20 books on hygge published in 2016 alone!
+I must have been living under a rock at the time.
 How un-hygge of me! 😉

 Christmas is naturally a big time for hygge hunting, with all the food, family, friends and fun.
 But it doesn’t have to be the only way.
 Hygge is well suited to solitary pleasures, as well.
 Light a few candles, make yourself a mug of tea and curl up with a good book.
 An intimate dinner with just the two of you or a few friends, that can be hygge, too.
 Even a backyard barbeque in the middle of July can be hygge.
 It’s all about taking pleasure in ordinary, everyday things.
 Joy and comfort can be found in the smallest details around you.
 Actually, I believe that you don’t even need any “thing” at all.
 Just allow yourself to be comfortable and enjoy – hygge can be all in your head, a state of mind.
 Your happy place.